Alabama vs Kentucky Prediction, Game Preview

 As always, Alabama will get up fast, have this thing won after the first quarter, and will gear down and look to work on the defense and other parts the rest of the way.
 Kentucky’s defense, though, won’t let this get too ridiculous.

 Again, the scores when it comes to Kentucky are all relative.
-Even if the final score doesn’t have a bazillion combined points, that doesn’t mean it wasn’t a strong performance by the winner.
+Even if the final score doesn’t have a bazillion combined points, that doesn’t mean it wasn’t a strong performance by the winner – especially with so many concerns for a banged up team trying to get through a slew of issues.

 – CFN Experts Picks, Predictions: Week 12